benc-uk/nanomon/readme.md

 ## Configuration Reference

 All three components (API, runner and frontend host) expect their configuration in the form of environmental variables.
-When running locally this is done via a `.env` file.
-Note.
-The `.env` file is not used when deploying or running the app elsewhere
+When running locally this is done with a dotenv file, which is located in `.dev\.env` along with a sample to be used to get started.
+The `.env` file is used solely for local development.

 ### Variables used only by the frontend host: